SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/carbon-black-cloud.md

 :::note
 {@import ../../reuse/collection-should-begin-note.md}
 :::
 10. For **Source Category**, enter any string to tag the output collected from this Source.
 (Category metadata is stored in a searchable field called _sourceCategory.)
-Make a note of the Source Category you assign; you will need it when you install the  the Carbon Black Cloud App.
+Make a note of the Source Category you assign; you will need it when you install the  the Carbon Black Cloud app.
 11. For **AWS Access** you have two **Access Method** options.
 Select **Role-based access** or **Key access** based on the AWS authentication you are providing.
 Role-based access is preferred, this was completed in the prerequisite step [Grant Sumo Logic access to an AWS Product](/docs/send-data/hosted-collectors/amazon-aws/grant-access-aws-product).
     * For **Role-based access**, enter the Role ARN that was provided by AWS after creating the role.